 There is no way to verify Khan's account, but in his own memoir, the brigadier leading Indian forces in that sector, "Bogey" Sen, recalled that "during the first week of December, the tactics employed by the enemy underwent a radical change.
 The battle formations adopted made it obvious that the enemy . . . [now] included a percentage of either regular or irregular troops."
 Rebels cut the road lifelines to Poonch city, where Indian troops guarded a population of 45,000 mostly Hindus and Sikhs.
 The soldiers had only enough food to last for five days; the city's residents, for fourteen days.
 Indian commanders began to consider the disastrous prospect of having to evacuate their men under fire, using the town's barely serviceable airstrip.
-60 areas in Pakistan's Sialkot district.
+60

+Liaquat seems to have thrown himself back into the cause, his ardor presumably rekindled by the Quaid.
+Just before his meeting with Khan, the Pakistani prime minister had visited the rebel staging areas in Pakistani's Sialkot district.
 According to a top Pakistani civil servant, Liaquat had returned "in a state of excitement and emotion which he could not remember having seen him in before."
 Sardar Ibrahim's Azad Kashmir (Free Kashmir) insurgents had categorically rejected the proposed settlement Liaquat and Nehru had worked out in Delhi, saying they would rather fight on than leave Abdullah in power until a plebiscite.
 They also filled the prime minister's ears with sensational accounts of Sikhs butchering every Muslim male in Jammu, and of camps where hundreds of naked Muslim girls were being held and raped repeatedly.
 After the horrors he had seen in the Punjab, Liaquat did not doubt the stories.
 He allegedly gave a speech encouraging more tribesmen to flock to the front, vowing that Pakistan would never surrender Kashmir.